Back to Insights

 Case Study: Reducing Costs with Model Selection

 Consider a UK-based retail company aiming to predict customer churn.
 Initially, they deployed a complex neural network, incurring high computational costs.
 By shifting to a simpler logistic regression model, they maintained accuracy while reducing costs by 40%.
+More recently, the company explored lightweight models such as CatBoost and LightGBM, further enhancing their cost-effectiveness whilst maintaining performance.
+In 2026, they have also integrated AutoML tools to streamline model selection, achieving even greater efficiency.

 Step-by-step Approach